ipfabric/docs/docs/support/support_vpn.md

 ---
-description: This page describes the option to establish remote SSL VPN from the IP Fabric appliance to IP Fabric's DC.
+description: This page describes how to establish a remote SSL VPN from your IP Fabric appliance to IP Fabric's DC.
 ---

 # Support VPN

-Starting with IP Fabric `1.0.3`, you can establish remote SSL VPN to IP Fabric's DC.
+Starting with IP Fabric `1.0.3`, you can establish a remote SSL VPN from your IP Fabric appliance to IP Fabric's DC.
 Support VPN uses OpenVPN.

-Support VPN requires access to `remote.ipfabric.io` remote port `443/tcp`.
-The IP Fabric appliance must be also configured with a functional DNS server.
+Support VPN requires access to `remote.ipfabric.io` on remote port `443/tcp`.
+The IP Fabric appliance must also be configured with a functional DNS server.

 --8<-- "snippets/allowlist_fqdn.md"

 Connection through proxy servers should work, but it is not guaranteed.

-## How to Establish Support VPN
+## How To Establish Support VPN

 !!! info "Security Info"

     VPN is always established and teared down by you.
-VPN connection cannot be triggered externally.
+The VPN connection cannot be triggered externally.

 ### From GUI

-1. Click **Support** in the top-right corner of the IP Fabric GUI.
+1. In the top-right corner of the IP Fabric GUI, click **Support**.

 2. Select **Remote support VPN**: